ShlomiVinny/ShlomiVinny/README.md

 - 👋 Hi, I’m @ShlomiVinny
-- 👀 I’m interested in JavaScript, TypeScript, Front and Back-end development, Angular, UI/UX
+- 👀 I’m interested in TS, Full-Stack Development, UI/UX
-- 🌱 I’m currently learning self-love and patience, but mostly trying to perfect my angular skills, front-end skills, UI/UX design methodology
+- 🌱 I’m currently learning all skills, including: UI/UX design methodology, AGILE, how to write better code, how to be a better developer or engineer.
-- 💞️ I’m looking to collaborate on anything that has to do with cars, the faster - the better.
-Also, projects that strive to do interesting things with angular and JS.
+- 💞️ I’m looking to collaborate on projects that need a fresh outlook on things, an out-of-the-box thinker or someone who deep-dive into a subject.
 - 📫 How to reach me: Email: bassplayermanrulez@gmail.com, Discord: VinnyXL(EU)#6650 (Im usually the most available on discord)

 <!---